 This super simple and easy-to-make Southern chocolate gravy recipe is a delicacy that I didn't know existed until I was already an adult.
 Since then, it has become a favorite with the kids (and myself).

 While it is a sweeter option for breakfast foods, I actually feel it isn't nearly as overwhelmingly sweet as cinnamon rolls, cereal, or other breakfast options.

-Honestly, if I could relate it to anything I'd say it actually tastes like a warm chocolate pudding over biscuits.
-Of course, I've also toned down the sugar a tad and made the recipe my own overtime so it could simply be myself thinking this haha.
+Honestly, if I could relate it to anything, I'd say it actually tastes like warm chocolate pudding over biscuits.
+Of course, I've also toned down the sugar a tad and made the recipe my own over time.

-It's a super simple and easy to make southern chocolate gravy recipe, and even easier when you cheat and use canned biscuits like I do!
-By the time that the warm biscuits are out of the oven, the gravy is ready!
+- Canned biscuits or homemade.
+To make this recipe even easier when you cheat and use canned biscuits like I do!
+By the time the warm biscuits are out of the oven, the gravy is ready!

 🍽 Equipment Needed